Envek/rubyworld-keep-it-ruby/slides.md

 [click] It is much simpler.
 Throw away all the code made for image processing, all background jobs, and server provision recipes.
 Deploy a microservice from a single docker image instead.

 [click] Latency is gone.
-As imgproxy and others are dedicated and highly performant servers to process images, you use them in sync.
-Craft URL, pass it to browser, then browser just makes a request and gets its thumbnail mostly instantly.
-For example imgproxy (thanks to libvips) is so performant, it can process dozens images per second on a basic VPS or Heroku dyno.
-And if it is not enough you can provision more servers behind a load balancer.
+No more backed up queues/ Craft URL when you need it, browser makes a request and gets its thumbnail mostly instantly.

 [click] You want new thumbnail variant?
 Just construct new URL, request it, let CDN to cache it, done!
-No need to reprocess all images, no need to wait for background jobs to finish.

 [click] Removing old variants?
-Know what?
 You just don't!
 Let CDN caches to expire.
 Care only for originals.

 [click] Security is also isn't your headache anymore.
-Even if some malicious code will be executed, it will find itself in empty Docker container without anything to do in it.
+Even if some malicious code will be executed, it will find itself in an empty Docker container.
 -->

 ---